VRConservation/neca_jpa/jpa.md

 1. Distinguish between start-up vs. operational funds.
 2. Consider budget ramping
 3. Tie expenses to realistic revenues
-4. Consider temporal addition of non-traditional or higher risk revenue sources, but pilot them at a small scale first, then ramp up with success.
+4. Consider temporal addition of non-traditional or higher risk revenue sources, but pilot them at a small scale first, then increase with success.
 5. Fund a sort yard feasibility study.
 6. Consider a feasibility study to determine revenue from realistic to moon-shot possibilities.
 7. Examine insurance requirements and costs.